 The rehabilitation schedule for Berrima Colliery is dependent on the receipt of approval from the Resources Regulator, and any specific conditions placed on the approval.
-It is anticipated that this will be achieved within the first year of this Forward Program, that is, by December 2024.
-On this basis, the main rehabilitation activities planned are as follows: Year 1 - Obtain all necessary approvals from the Resources Regulator.
+It is anticipated that this will be achieved within the first year of this Forward Program, that is, by late 2025.
+On this basis, the main rehabilitation activities planned are as follows: Year 1 - 0 btain all necessary approvals from the Resources Regulator and EPA for underground sealing and pit top treatment.
 The rehabilitation status of the surface facilities areas will remain at the Decommissioning Phase.
-Within the mining area, the two Vibrating Wire Piezometer installations will be removed.
-One last subsidence survey will be undertaken which will be followed by the removal of the subsidence pegs.
-Year 2 - Commence sealing of the Loch Catherine mine portals.
-Installation of the underground bulkheads as proposed in the S240 Direction 4 Report May 2023.
-Year 3 - Complete the sealing of the Loch Catherine mine portals.
-Completion of the passive water treatment system at the pit top
+Within the mining area.
+Complete sealing of Loch Catherine mine portals.
+Year 2 - 1 Installation of the underground bulkheads and pit top treatment dams and pipeline.
+Year 3 - 1 Completion of the passive water treatment system at the pit top.